rafahalani/Angular-firstApp/README.md

 ## Start learning Angular: https://angular.io/start

-// following the origin website is the best advice I can pass to any junior developer it has all the details that can be used to learn this new technology!
-It has all the details it has the latest version and it has a lot to practice like basic projects!
+ following Angular website tutorials is the best advice I can pass to any junior developer it has all the details that can be used to learn this new technology!
+Where you can practice your first Angular projects!
 I learned that from days of following the wrong tutorials!